symfony/symfony-docs/reference/constraints/Bic.rst

     The ``ibanPropertyPath`` option was introduced in Symfony 4.3.

-It defines the object property whose value stores the IBAN used to check the BIC with.
+It defines the object property whose value stores the IBAN that's used to check the BIC.

 For example, if you want to compare the ``$bic`` property of some object with regard to the ``$iban`` property of the same object, use